dbuenzli/cmdliner/DEVEL.md

 The build system used for distribution is in the `Makefile`.

+# Changing completion scripts

+If you change completion scripts you should invoke:

+    b0 -- update-completion-scripts

+so that the changes get incorporated into the `cmdliner` tool.

 # Testing

 Testing is done with `B0_testing` from `b0.std`.
 The catch is that